mapic/api-scripts/README.md

 Scripts in Bash and NodeJS for interacting with the Systemapic API

 #### Configuration
-Start by adding your `domain, username, password` to `config.json`.
-Use the `config.json.sample` file as template.
+Start by running `./install.sh` script.
+This will install dependencies and copy the config template.
+You'll also be prompted to add your credentials to the config.
+The config should end with the message: `You're now ready to use the Systemapic API!`

 ### Cubes
-1. Create cube
+1. Create Cubes